UPDATES

 initial episode

 If the antibiotic causing the C. diff infection cannot be stopped at the time C. diff diagnosis is made because the patient must continue treatment for a different infection, continue the C. diff treatment for 1 week after the final dose of the causative antibiotic.
-Change to vancomycin 250 mg PO QID if this is the case.

 RECURRENCE